xdvproject/ripple-lib/docs/index.md

 *counterparty.* limit | [value](#value) | The maximum amount that the counterparty can be owed through the trustline.
 *counterparty.* authorized | boolean | *Optional* If true, the counterparty authorizes this party to hold issuances from the counterparty.
 *counterparty.* frozen | boolean | *Optional* If true, the trustline is frozen, which means that funds can only be sent to the counterparty.
-*counterparty.* ripplingDisabled | boolean | *Optional* If true, payments cannot ripple through this trustline. state | object | Properties of the trustline regarding it's current state that are not part of the specification.
+*counterparty.* ripplingDisabled | boolean | *Optional* If true, payments cannot divvy through this trustline. state | object | Properties of the trustline regarding it's current state that are not part of the specification.
 *state.* balance | [signedValue](#value) | The balance on the trustline, representing which party owes the other and by how much.